yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 1. Once we get the expiration reminder, issue two new certificates and install the new "main" certificate on servers.
-Change the HPKP header to send the old main certificate as the main pin, the new main certificate as the backup, and the new backup certificate as a secondary backup (in case the new main certificate gets compromised).
+Change the HPKP header to send the old main certificate as the main pin (actually, what is sent is the certificate's SPKI), the new main certificate as the backup, and the new backup certificate as a secondary backup (in case the new main certificate gets compromised).
 This transition period must be at least one month, so as not to break clients who still pin to the old main certificate.
-1. Shortly before expiration, change the HPKP header again to send the new main certificate as the main pin and the new backup certificate as the backup pin.
+1. Shortly before expiration, change the HPKP header again to send the new main certificate's SPKI as the main pin and the new backup certificate as the backup pin.

 To summarize: